-School-located vaccination clinics (SLVs) have played an integral role in adolescent vaccination for decades, and now during the COVID-19 pandemic.
-SLVs can support a safe return to school and provide critical opportunities for flu and catch-up vaccination as children return to in-person learning.
-Additionally, SLVs are an important strategy for promoting vaccine access and assuring equity.
+School-located vaccination clinics (SLVs) have played an integral role in child and adolescent vaccination for decades, including during the COVID-19 pandemic.
+SLVs can provide critical opportunities for flu routine and catch-up vaccination for children.
+Additionally, SLVs are an important strategy for promoting vaccine access.

-In the SLV Toolkit, find resources for schools and immunization partners that can support and simplify SLV operations during a pandemic.
+In the SLV Toolkit, find resources for schools and immunization partners that can support and simplify SLV operations during and outside of a pandemic.

 Learn more about AIM’s SLV efforts, in partnership with the National Association of School Nurses.
-Email Outreach and Education Manager Mackenzie Melton with questions or suggestions for toolkit resources.
+Email AIM with questions or suggestions for toolkit resources.

 School-Located Vaccination Clinics Reports

-AIM and the National Association of School Nurses (NASN) have released a pair of reports detailing the role school-located vaccination clinics (SLVs) have played during the COVID-19 pandemic and opportunities for strengthening their use as adolescent COVID-19 and flu vaccination ramp up.
+In 2021, AIM and the National Association of School Nurses (NASN) released a pair of reports detailing the role school-located vaccination clinics (SLVs) played during the COVID-19 pandemic and opportunities for their use for flu, COVID-19, and catch-up vaccination.

 Decades of research have shown SLVs’ potential to increase vaccination coverage, but these reports are the first to provide insight into the SLV landscape during the unprecedented challenges presented by the COVID-19 pandemic.
 The pair of reports outline findings of a Mathematica-conducted roundtable and environmental scan.

-These reports offer schools and immunization partners interested in SLV tips for getting started and simplifying SLV operations during a pandemic.
-Key takeaways from the report demonstrate that SLVs can support a safe return to school and critical opportunities for flu and catch-up vaccination as children return to in-person learning.
+These reports offer schools and immunization partners interested in SLV tips for getting started and simplifying SLV operations during and outside of a pandemic.
+Key takeaways from the report demonstrate that SLVs can support a safe return to school and critical opportunities for flu and catch-up vaccination for children.

-Additionally, the report asserts SLV as an important strategy for promoting vaccine access and assuring equity.
-Learn more in our press release, or watch the School-Located Vaccination Symposium recording here.
+Additionally, the report demonstrates SLV as an important strategy for promoting vaccine access.
+Learn more in our press release, or watch the archived School-Located Vaccination Symposium recording here.

 AIM and NASN SLV Promotional Toolkit: School-Located Vaccination Clinics

-To support schools and leaders in K-12 education, public health professionals, health care providers, and other stakeholders from the immunization community, the Association of Immunization Managers (AIM) and the National Association of School Nurses (NASN) partnered to produce informational resources regarding School-Located Vaccination Clinics and to share best practices for improving childhood and adolescent immunization rates in school settings.
+To support schools and leaders in K-12 education, public health professionals, health care providers, and other stakeholders from the immunization community, the Association of Immunization Managers (AIM) and the National Association of School Nurses (NASN) partnered to produce informational resources regarding school-located vaccination (SLV) clinics and to share best practices for improving childhood and adolescent immunization rates in school settings.
 From this partnership came a “School-Located Vaccination Clinics Toolkit” on AIM’s website, which incorporates a variety of insightful SLV resources.
-To ensure that the School-Located Vaccination Clinics Toolkit reaches stakeholders in education and members of the public health community, the following promotional toolkit has been designed for dissemination by partner organizations through network communication, listservs, and social media platforms.
+To ensure that the School-Located Vaccination Clinics Toolkit reaches stakeholders in education and members of the public health community, the following promotional toolkit was designed for dissemination by partner organizations through network communication, listservs, and social media platforms.

 Opportunities to Improve School and Community Health Through School-Located Vaccinations

 AIM and the National Association of School Nurses (NASN) hosted this webinar on October 26, 2021, to promote school-located vaccination (SLV) as a measure to improve and maintain a safe and healthy environment for students and the community.
-With many students behind on routine vaccinations and the COVID-19 vaccines approved for children 5 years and older, SLV is a means to maintain a safe school environment.
-The webinar provides a brief overview of the AIM/NASN Environmental Scan and Roundtable documents with a state immunization director, school nurse leader, and school leader providing insight on their role as SLV champions and the importance of their role to the success of SLVs.
+The webinar provided a brief overview of the AIM/NASN Environmental Scan and Roundtable documents with a state immunization director, school nurse leader, and school leader providing insight on their role as SLV champions and the importance of their role in the success of SLVs.

 Webinar Speakers: